trickstercache/trickster/docs/metrics.md

 * `trickster_frontend_requests_total` (Counter) - Count of front end requests handled by Trickster
   * labels:
     * `origin_name` - the name of the configured origin handling the proxy request
-    * `origin_type` - the type of the configured origin handling the proxy request
+    * `provider` - the type of the configured origin handling the proxy request
     * `method` - the HTTP Method of the proxied request
     * `http_status` - The HTTP response code provided by the origin
     * `path` - the Path portion of the requested URL